Skip to content

 cd /opt/safecall

-sudo ./util.sh setup
+sudo ./util.sh system setup

 The wizard asks 6 questions (service name, features, port, systemd, nginx, cron) — press Enter to accept each default.